laminas/laminas-validator/doc/book/validators/credit-card.md

 # CreditCard Validator

-`Zend\Validator\CreditCard` allows you to validate if a given value could be a credit card number.
+`Laminas\Validator\CreditCard` allows you to validate if a given value could be a credit card number.

 A credit card contains several items of metadata, including a hologram, account